[Lesson 8] << [Contents] >> [Lesson 10]

 9.2 Declaring Variables

 In Visual Basic 2015, you need to declare the variables before using them.
-To declare a variable, you have to assign a name to the variable and state its data type.
-If you fail to do so, the program will run into an error.
+In order to declare a variable, you have to assign a name to the variable and state its data type.
 Variables are usually declared in the general section of the code windows using the Dim statement.

 The syntax to declare a variable in Visual Basic 2015 is as follows: